Category Archives: Knowing Jesus

 • Take some time to give praise and thanks to God for choosing to be close to you.

-Albert Einstein is quoted as saying, “ Try not to become a man of success, but rather become a man/woman of value.”
+Albert Einstein is quoted as saying, “Try not to become a man of success, but rather become a man/woman of value.”

 Being a person of value is something we all seek at some level.
 Unlike Einstein I do not believe that I can create my own value, although that is something each one of us has endeavored to do.

-God’s Truths Reveals Our Value
+God’s Truths Reveal Our Value

 As a believer in God, I am finding that the value I have comes from my connection with God.
 In fact, my identity and my value come from God “in me.”
+(See: Colossians 1:27)

-I have not always known this.
+I have not always known this past the intellectual level.
 In the past I have tried to create my own value through attaining levels of education; seeking titles and positions; and pursuing relationships /associations and things that make me feel valuable.
 I found that much of my value was dependent on other people’s system of valuation.
 I can still fall into this thinking from time to time.

-As I walk with God and take in the truths of the scriptures, I see that God gives you and me true and lasting value by what He brings into us.
+As I walk with God and take in the truths of the scriptures, I see that God gives me and you true and lasting value by what He brings into us.

 God’s Love in You

 The other day I was reading John 17:26 which is a part of the prayer Jesus prayed for his followers.
-In that prayer Jesus states that he has made God known to them so that God’s love will be in them, and so that Jesus, himself, will be in them.
-Romans 5: 5 repeats this truth.
+In that prayer Jesus states that he has made God known to them so that God’s love will be “in them,” and so that Jesus, himself, will be “in them.”
+This same truth is found in Romans 5: 5.

 • “I have made You known to them, and will continue to make You known in order that the love You have for me may be in them and that I myself may be in them.”
 John 17:26